 Expanding the Big Ideas contest to some of the top universities around the world has undoubtedly raised the size and stature of the competition, and improved the quality and diversity of submitted projects.
 Big Ideas has successfully leveraged its partnerships at each campus to promote the contest widely, leading to an increase in applications each year.
-By involving schools from across the country and internationally, Big Ideas gives winning teams greater recognition and exposure to a larger audience.
+By involving schools from across California and internationally, Big Ideas gives winning teams greater recognition and exposure to a larger audience.
 By involving schools such as Uganda’s Makerere University, the contest integrates perspectives from student populations that may not receive the same amount of acknowledgement for their projects, especially from US audiences.
 It also offers a unique platform for students at numerous other campuses, where opportunities and resources for entrepreneurs may be more limited, to become involved in student innovation endeavors, and gain access to experiential educational opportunities to solve real world problems.
 It also means that there are more networks to tap into for judges and mentors.

 As the contest has expanded to multiple universities, Big Ideas has made the shifts to accommodate broad multi-campus participation.